xpmatteo/tddforandroid/manuscript/007-some-theory.md

 Here we don't want to know *any* detail: nothing about color, shape, visibility, or anything else.
 This isolation makes code **much easier to change**, because changes in the protocol between point and canvas will not impact the callers of either.

-This preference for telling objects to do things rather than asking objects to return values was called "Tell, don't ask!" in a famous paper by Andy Hunt and Dave Thomas.
+This preference for telling objects to do things rather than asking objects to return values was called "Tell, don't ask!" in a famous paper by Andy Hunt and Dave Thomas (TBD - reference).

 ### Mocks

 I hope I've convinced you that *Tell, don't ask* is good.
 Now you have a problem: how do you test an object that does not have getters?
 Ha!

 The only way to do test such an object is to *observe its behaviour*.
 That is, we send it a message, and observe what other messages it sends to its neighbours.
 I send a `drawYourselfOn(canvas)` message to the point, and I want to test that the canvas was used correctly.
-How do I test that?
+How could I test that?
 Should I ask the canvas?
-But then, again, would require adding *getters* to the canvas.
+That would require adding *getters* to the canvas.

     // Bleah!
 Don't do this!
     for (int x=0; x<=canvas.getMaxX(); x++) {